 If you’re using a video, you’ll need to host your video somewhere.
 Drop us a line at email@example.com if you need a hand hosting your video, or use a popular video hosting service like youtube.com or wistia.com – then just copy and paste the link to your hosted video into Cascade:

 Once you’re happy with your vision, hit apply and the vision will be saved.

 Create your values

-Your values embody the characteristics to which you want your organization to aspire.
-You want any major decision about “how” your organization is going to operate to be rooted in these values, which is why it’s so important to have them a) explicit, b) agreed, and c) visible.
+Your values embody the characteristics to which you want your organisation to aspire.
+You want any major decision about “how” your organisation is going to operate to be rooted in these values, which is why it’s so important to have them a) explicit, b) agreed, and c) visible.

 The process for adding values works much the same as the vision statement, in that you create the value on the first tab, then ‘Bring it to life’ with a video or further details.

 Unlike the vision statement, you can create as many values as you wish – just keep clicking the ‘Add a Value’ button on the wizard for each value that you want to add.